mozman/ezdxf/docs/source/dxfinternals/vport_table.rst

-The following statements refer to a 2D plan view: the view-target-point defines the origin of the DCS (Display Coordinate system), the view-direction vector defines the z-axis of the DSC, the view-center-point (in DCS) defines the point in model space translated to the center point of the viewport, the view height and the aspect-ratio defines how much of the model space is displayed.
-AutoCAD tries to fit the model space area into the available viewport space e.g. view height is 15 units and aspect-ratio is 2.0 the model space to display is 30 units wide and 15 units high, if the viewport has an aspect ratio of 1.0, AutoCAD displays 30x30 units of the model space in the viewport.
-If the model space aspect-ratio is 1.0 the model space to display is 15x15 units and fits properly into the viewport area.
+The following statements refer to a 2D plan view: the view-target-point defines the origin of the DCS (Display Coordinate system), the view-direction vector defines the z-axis of the DSC, the view-center-point (in DCS) defines the point in modelspace translated to the center point of the viewport, the view height and the aspect-ratio defines how much of the modelspace is displayed.
+AutoCAD tries to fit the modelspace area into the available viewport space e.g. view height is 15 units and aspect-ratio is 2.0 the modelspace to display is 30 units wide and 15 units high, if the viewport has an aspect ratio of 1.0, AutoCAD displays 30x30 units of the modelspace in the viewport.
+If the modelspace aspect-ratio is 1.0 the modelspace to display is 15x15 units and fits properly into the viewport area.

 But tests show that the translation of the view-center-point to the middle of the viewport not always work as I expected. (still digging...)